temporalio/documentation/docs/go/workflows.md

 ## How to write Workflow code

-There is a single requirement for how the code inside of a Workflow is written.
+There is a single requirement for how the code inside a Workflow is written.
 Workflow code must be "deterministic".
 This requirement stems from how the Temporal Server tracks the state of code execution and its need to be able to replay an execution.

 In practical terms, this means the following: